Max Mercury: Fictional character biography

 In 1948, he had an affair with the wife of a doctor who had saved his life.
 When the doctor learned of this and his wife returned to her husband's side, Max fled into the future once more.
 He then reappeared in the early 1960s, where he battled Savitar and was bounced still further forward in time.
 He spent some years in hiding, but was persuaded by Garrick to return to action against Professor Zoom (who was posing as Barry Allen).
-In recent years, he has been the mentor of first Wally West and later Bart Allen (alias Impulse).
+Max Mercury has been the mentor of first Wally West and later Bart Allen (alias Impulse).
 He taught West about the Speed Force, and helped him to access his full speed by encouraging him to break a mental block he had placed on his powers—stopping Wally from being as fast as Barry because he would then have really replaced his uncle as the Flash.
 He also attempted to teach Impulse a measure of patience with varying results.
 While living with Bart, Max met an aged physician named Helen Claiborne, who turned out to be his daughter from his earlier affair.

-During Impulse #88 (September 2002, one of the last issues), Max's body is possessed by the spirit of a Golden Age supervillain: the Rival.
-While still in Max's body, the Rival then escapes to some unknown place in time.
+In Impulse #88 (2002), Max is possessed by the spirit of a Golden Age supervillain: the Rival.
+While still in Max's body, the Rival escapes to an unknown place in time.

-In Infinite Crisis #4, Max appears in the Speed Force, where his spirit was imprisoned after the Rival escaped from the very same peril by possessing Max's body.
-Max assists Johnny Quick, Bart Allen and other speedsters in taking the murderous Superboy-Prime to another realm far past the Speed Force.
+In Infinite Crisis (2006), Max appears in the Speed Force, where his spirit was imprisoned after the Rival possessed him.
+Max assists Johnny Quick, Bart Allen, and other speedsters in taking Superboy-Prime to a realm beyond the Speed Force.

-In The Flash: Rebirth #4, Max has recently been brought back, as the recently returned Barry Allen helps take him out of the "Negative Speed Force" controlled by Professor Zoom.
-Since this follows the possible continuity changes of the "Crisis Trilogy", it is unclear whether the Rival is still in possession of Mercury's original body.
+Max later appears in The Flash: Rebirth #4 (2009), where Barry Allen frees him from the Negative Speed Force controlled by Professor Zoom.